tamasseller/wtfs/README.md

 _Also the length parameter of write is only a maximum, just as with the read method_

-### Configuration

-To acheive high performance and wide usability at the same time with a single code base it is necessary to leave many things configurable for the integrator.

-As stated above, the dependency injection is implemented in the form of a single template argument.
-This is a rather unorthodox method of supplying configuration data, compared to the plain-old &lt;something&gt;_config.h method, but it has several advantages:

- - All of the application, the fs code, and the injected dependencies are available for the compiler for inlining.
- - Makes it easy to find the boundaries between the fs code and the glue.
- - Makes it possible to compose the configuration from classes implementing different aspects, through subclassing or by employing the using keyword.

 A schematic example is provided of a minimal single-threaded bare-metal configuration.

 ```c++